Each time you start a new recording session…

 It never gets easier to answer, does it?

 Because even though they’re supposed to make our jobs easier…

-More often than not, it feels like they cause more problems than they solve.
+More often than not, those annoying beeps in your headphones seem to cause more problems than they solve.

 And that’s why so many musicians avoid click tracks, despite knowing (at least in theory) the advantages they offer when used appropriately.

 The tricky part is…knowing when they ARE appropriate, and when they’re NOT.